Isabellle/slim3-simple-rest-skeleton/README.md

 ALTER TABLE `xrequests`
 MODIFY `id` int(11) NOT NULL AUTO_INCREMENT,AUTO_INCREMENT=1;
 ```
-Then we define the requests and in how many minutes they will be stopped, in **dddd**
+Then we define the requests and in how many minutes they will be stopped, in **settings.php**

 ```php
 // api rate limiter settings